 - A deciding factor in why I live where I now live is the house’s orientation away from both direct and reflective traffic noise sources.

 Processing my hypothetical fMRI data with my self-reported historical housing choices may or may not have found:

-Using the better-quality information of self-reports, though, it’s unlikely that an association this study would have found to be significant – the chance fact that I live within one kilometer of a forest – would have been deemed significant.
+Using better-quality information of self-reports, though, it’s unlikely that an association this study would have found to be significant – a chance fact that I live within one kilometer of a forest – would have been deemed significant.